jsthomas/simple-ocaml-shell/README.md

 systems programming in a strongly-typed functional programming language.

+I wrote an accompanying [blog
+post](https://jsthomas.github.io/ocaml-shell.html) that contains a bit more exposition about how I approached this project.

 ## How do I build and test the project?

 Assuming you have `dune` [installed](https://dune.build/install), you